-Thailand’s Constitutional Court forces the divisive prime minister to resign, setting the stage for more political unrest.
+Thailand’s justices force the divisive prime minister to resign, setting the stage for more political unrest.

 China moves a deepwater drilling rig into disputed waters with Vietnam to search for oil.

 More than two decades after they were evicted from their bases, American troops will soon return to the Philippines.

 A bilateral trade agreement between Japan and the United States could clear many hurdles.